PuckBlink/PDCNN/README.md

 if more background information is needed please refer to the paper.

 This code is written in python language with Keras framework.
-This code contains the network training part and the prediction part, and the experimental model can be provided if needed.
+This code contains the network training part and the prediction part, and the experiment model weights and datasets can be provided if needed.

 ## Implementations